clj-kondo/clj-kondo/doc/install.md

 ## Installation script (MacOS and Linux)

-Ths installation script works for linux and MacOS and can be used for quickly installing or upgrading to the newest clj-kondo without a package manager.
+This installation script works for linux and MacOS and can be used for quickly installing or upgrading to the newest clj-kondo without a package manager.
 It will install to `/usr/local/bin` by default.